 About ten homework assignments (most of them involve solving CTF problems) will be given along the lectures and they need to be done individually and turned in.
+There will be an in-person practice CTF (up to two members on a team) on April 19th, 2025 from 9:00am to 1:00pm.
 There will be a CTF competition-style final in the last week of the classes and the write-ups are due during the final exam week.